 A multiple choice test is an excellent example.
 This type of verification may tell us whether one meaning of one particular word is understood, but not necessarily whether the language user can apply this word and understand its meaning in various contexts.

-In order to meet the needs of companies as well as educational and training organisations with regard to the verification of language skills, the Skrivanek language school has developed a modern online platform – Focus Audit Tool.
-With it you gain objective and reliable feedback on the levels of the different language skills of the people audited.
+In order to meet the needs of companies as well as educational and training organisations with regard to the verification of language skills, Skrivanek language school has developed a modern online platform – Focus Audit Tool.
+With it you gain objective and reliable feedback on the levels of the different language skills of the test takers.

 We deliver a report (integral part of each audit) even within 24 hours of the test, including the auditor’s comments, presenting an objective assessment of particular language skills consistent with the CEFR scale (A1-C1) and recommendations for improving the skills.
-Our audits can verify every language skill:
+Our audits can verify every language skill in most effective ways:

 We assist companies in Poland and elsewhere.
-Our language audit tool is used by companies operating in such countries as Romania, the Czech Republic, Latvia and Lithuania.
-You are most welcome to contact us – let us help you verify the levels of foreign language is the most important thing for us.
-You can use it among your employees (e.g. as a part of language course) and job candidates.
+Our language audit tool is used by companies operating in such countries as Portugal, Romania, Bulgaria, the Czech Republic, India, Latvia and Lithuania.
+You are most welcome to contact us – proper veryfiaction of the levels of foreign language is the most important thing for us.
+You can use it among your employees (e.g. as a part of language course) and job candidates (recruitment assessments).